eclipse-opendut/opendut/doc/src/development/testenv/setup/index.md

 This is done to avoid issues with hardlinks when cargo is run on a filesystem that does not support them (like vboxsf, the VirtualBox shared folder filesystem).
 There is one exception to this.
 The distribution build with `cargo-ci` is placed in a subdirectory of the project, namely `target/ci/distribution`.
+The temporary files of cargo-cross are still placed in `/home/vagrant/rust-target`, but the final build artifacts are copied to `target/ci/distribution` within the project directory.
 This should be fine since cargo-cross is building everything in docker anyway.

 Furthermore, we use cicero for installing project dependencies like trunk and cargo-cross.